Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • Mehta died while in criminal custody after suffering from cardiac arrest in Thane Prison on 31st December at the age of 48.

-• When Harshad Mehta died he still had 27 cases pending being cleared before his death there were still several civil cases pending in court.
+• When Harshad Mehta died, he still had 27 cases pending that had not been cleared before his death.
+There were still several civil cases pending in court.

-The broker was ordered to pay the amount with 18% interest which roughly accumulated to 524 crores.
+The broker was ordered to pay the amount with 18% interest, which roughly amounted to 524 crores.
 The cases have dragged on so long that his brother secured a law degree in his 50s and represents the family in court.
 Harshad Mehta’s son now makes headlines regarding his investments.

 Disclaimer

-Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
+Display of trademarks, tradenames, logos and other subject matters of intellectual property belongs to their respective owners.
 Display of such IP along with the related product information does not imply ‘Mamulkar.com’ partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.

 Explore more on infocroft.com!